PlazmaMC/PlazmaBukkit/README.md

 - **Based on [Paper](https://github.com/PaperMC/Paper)** - Most plugins of Bukkit, Craft Bukkit, Spigot, and Paper are available
 - **Including [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) and [Purpur](https://github.com/PurpurMC/Purpur)** - Provides multiple optimizations and customizations
 - **Support [No Chat Reports](https://github.com/Aizistral-Studios/No-Chat-Reports)** - Disable chat reporting to secure server chat (Configurable)
+  **[Automatic Upstream Updates](https://github.com/PlazmaMC/AlwaysUpToDate)** - Automatically updates the upstream through our own scripts, so it's always up to date.
 - **Implemented many useful mods** - Stable and fast by implementing many mods
+- **[Optimized Default Configuration](https://github.com/YouHaveTrouble/minecraft-optimization)** - The default configuration file is optimized, so you do not need to modify it separately.
 - **Various Improvements** - Apply improvement patches to provide a better experience
 - **[... and More!](src/main/features.md)**

+## ✨ Use Cases
+- **It is used by server of developer IPECTER.** There are a lot of plugins that work with NMS and reflection, but they are working fine without any problems.
+- **This performed fast on the RPG server currently being tested.** A single cluster kept 100 players stable without a drop in TPS, and a total of 250 players (about 70 per cluster) were able to play in a pleasant environment in four clusters.
+- This reduced chunk/entity lag by changing the bukkit of Skyblock/Survival server, which had previously been lagging in chunk/entity, from Purpur to Plazma.
+- With 20 heavy data packs applied, it maintained high TPS and low MSPT even if 20 players created the world at the same time.
+- It is used by many Korean Twitch streamers' servers, survival, mini games, and skyblock servers.

 ## ⬇️ Downloads
 ### If you don't know about Mojmap or Bundler, download **Reobf Paperclip**